Professional wrestling in the United States: The Forbidden Door

 New Japan Pro Wrestling, which had formed their U.S-based subsidy named "New Japan Pro Wrestling of America" in 2019, and already established a working agreement with AEW, would re-establish a relationship with Impact in February 2021; leading to NJPW talents appearing at AEW and Impact events.
 Commentators and analysts would come to describe these events as the establishment of a greater territory system, a concept dubbed "The Forbidden Door".
-AEW president Tony Kahn would dub himself "The Forbidden Door" during a paid segment for AEW Dynamite that aired on the February 9, 2021 episode of Impact!.
-All major U.S promotions, except for WWE, engaged in partnerships throughout 2021.
-Impact talent would appear at NWA and ROH events, such as with the NWA's Mickie James being involved with a feud with Deonna Purrazzo, or former Impact president and current Anthem Sports advisor Dixie Carter making a cameo for the latter's Women’s Division Wednesday web series on YouTube.
+AEW president Tony Khan would dub himself "The Forbidden Door" during a paid segment for AEW Dynamite that aired on the February 9, 2021 episode of Impact!.
+All major U.S. promotions, except for WWE, engaged in partnerships throughout 2021.
+Impact talent would appear at NWA and ROH events, such as with the NWA's Mickie James being involved with a feud with Deonna Purrazzo, or former Impact president and current Anthem Sports advisor Dixie Carter making a cameo for the latter's Women's Division Wednesday web series on YouTube.
+During the April 20, 2022, episode of AEW Dynamite, AEW and NJPW established a joint pay-per-view event, AEW x NJPW: Forbidden Door.
+The inaugural event took place at the United Center in Chicago, Illinois, on June 26, 2022.

 On October 27, 2021, Ring of Honor announced that it would go on a hiatus after Final Battle in December, later returning in April 2022.
 All personnel would also be released from their contracts as part of plans to "reimagine" the company as a "fan-focused product".
 In the aftermath, ROH World Champion Jonathan Gresham and ROH Women's World Championship Rok-C would continue to defend their titles at various events.
 Gresham, Rok-C, and several talent and staff signed with ROH at the time the promotion went on hiatus would make prominent appearances at Impact's Hard to Kill in January 2022.
+On the March 2 episode of All Elite Wrestling's live weekly series Dynamite, president and co-founder Tony Khan announced that he had purchased Ring of Honor from Sinclair Broadcast Group, including its brand assets, intellectual property, and video library.
+Khan also announced that he intends to make the ROH library available to the public in its entirety.
+It was clarified through a press release issued that night that the acquisition was made through an entity separate from AEW and wholly owned by Khan.
+In a media scrum following AEW's Revolution PPV on March 6, Khan revealed that he eventually planned to run ROH separately from AEW.
+On May 4, the sale of ROH to Tony Khan was officially completed.
+ROH matches began appearing on AEW programs, and Death Before Dishonor was the first ROH PPV under the new ownership.